Inspiring Nonprofit Annual Report Examples to Elevate Your Story

 Define Your Audience & Goals

-Before starting, identify who your report is for (donors, volunteers, partners) and what you want them to feel or do after reading it.
-This guides content and design choices.
+Before drafting, identify who you want to reach (donors, volunteers, partners) and what you want them to feel or do.
+This strategic clarity will shape your report's content and tone.

 2